-In verse 7, the plot thickens, "Now when the thousand years have expired, Satan will be released from his prison."
+In verse 7 the plot thickens, "Now when the thousand years have expired, Satan will be released from his prison."
 And it's not difficult to guess what Satan does.

-Remember, Satan has been chained a thousand years.
+Remember Satan has been chained a thousand years.
 He's had time to take a personal inventory.
 He's thought it through - considered his mistakes.
 If ever he wanted to turn over a new leaf, this is it... but NO!

-The moment he's released he's back to his lies and rebellion.
-Like a criminal who refuses rehabilitation, as soon as he hits the street again, he's out for revenge.

-Satan goes "to deceive the nations which are in the four corners of the earth, Gog and Magog (players in the earlier war of Ezekiel 39), to gather them together to battle, whose number is as the sand of the sea."
+The moment he's released he returns to his rebellion and lies.
+Like a criminal rebuffing rehabilitation, as soon as he hits the street again, he's out for revenge.
+Satan goes "to deceive the nations which are in the four corners of the earth, Gog and Magog (players in an earlier war discussed in Ezekiel 39), to gather them together to battle, whose number is as the sand of the sea."
+The current conflict in the Middle East between Israel and Iran may be the early stages of Ezekiel 39.
+Only time will tell, but at the end of the Millennium they have a second act.
+Satan is loosed to stir up old allies for one final attempt at a revolt against the Creator..

-Did you hear about the devout Christian lady who was dirt poor?
-She lived hand-to-mouth.
+Did you hear about the devout Christian lady who was dirt poor.
+She lived hand-tomouth.
 Yet she trusted God for all her needs, and the Lord always supplied.

-Of course, her atheist neighbor couldn't figure her out.
-If her God existed, why was she always in need?
+Of course her atheist neighbor couldn't figure her out.
+If her God existed why was she always in need?